 The above information about the basics of real estate property valuation is limited.
 Also, sometimes appraisals are performed where multiple approaches are conducted and compared / contrasted to adjust value or add a more complete sense of value.

 The most common use of real estate appraisals is by banks to assure that the real estate being loaned upon is worth the price being paid.
 These appraisals are considered biased in some regards, since they are merely used to justify the price paid.
 If the genuine 'value' of the home was significantly greater than the sale price, the appraisal would never state the true value, only the sale price.
 An example commonly used, is if a person purchased a home in St Louis for $200,000, and then won the lottery, and decided to sell the home to a friend for $50,000 despite no change in market conditions.
 The second appraisal for loan purposes would be somewhere close to $50,000 regardless of what it actually could sell for on the open market.

 Premier Realty Exclusive has provided the above Real Estate Encyclopedia for informational purposes only.
+Any legal matters discussed are provided with the understanding that any legal questions or problems experienced need to be brought to the attention of a real estate attorney.
 The best way to learn about real estate is the interaction a prospective real estate customer can have with expert Realtors.
 In addition to the experience and knowledge of the Realtor,plus the interaction and questions that come up, Realtors at Premier Realty Exclusive offer information on specialists in lending, appraisals, inspections, surveying and insurance agents.
 All professionals are provided as a service are screebed and have a proven record of experience throughout real estate transactions.